-My first solo album, Come Closer, will be released October 11, 2019 on New Focus Recordings (NF240).
-I hope you have a listen!
-The record is comprised entirely of new music I’ve commissioned over the past several years, by some of the finest composers working today, all of whom happen to be friends and colleagues.
+My first solo album, Come Closer, will be released October 18, 2019 on New Focus Recordings (NF240).
+I hope you have a listen — you can hear snippets and read more about the record here.
+In addition, pre-orders are now available via Amazon, Apple Music, and Bandcamp.
+The CD is comprised entirely of new music I’ve commissioned over the past several years, by some of the finest composers working today, all of whom happen to be friends and colleagues.
 I could not be more excited about these beautiful new pieces — I really do not know other works for the instrument quite like them — and the significant and accessible additions they make to the bassoon repertoire.

 I’m joined on the recording by four UofSC colleagues, whose musicianship I can only hope to approach on occasion: pianist Phillip Bush, who plays on 5 of the 7 pieces; and violinist Ari Streisfeld (formerly of the JACK quartet), violist Dan Sweaney, and cellist Claire Bryant (DeCoda), who play on the album’s final track, Yonder.